manoj-chavan-13/manoj-chavan-13/README.md

 ## 🚀 My Startup

-**Minta**: I’m currently working on my startup, Minta, which aims to provide a wide range of tech services.
+**Minta**: I’m working on my startup, Minta, which aims to provide a wide range of tech services.
 Our goal is to offer innovative solutions across various sectors, including education, e-commerce, healthcare, artificial intelligence, and agriculture.
 We’re also focused on launching our own tech products, such as **Innomate** and **QCON AI**.

 - **Innomate**: A tech-education platform for students to share project ideas, discuss study insights, and network.
 - **QCON AI**: A fully interactive AI with advanced reasoning and conversational abilities.